Facelift in the Washington, DC Metro

 If I go to a plastic surgeon, will he/she only recommend plastic surgery?

 Patients may assume that facial plastic surgeons only recommend plastic surgery.
-The best plastic surgeons, however, provide a variety of options (including nonsurgical), with a preferred option given a patient’s personal goals, underlying anatomy, and degree of facial aging.
+The best plastic surgeons, however, provide a variety of options (including non surgical), with a preferred option given a patient’s personal goals, underlying anatomy, and degree of facial aging.

 What is the SMAS in facelift surgery?